 Upgrading the Kitchen

-Kitchens are the heart of a home—it’s the place we gather to cook and often eat—and giving it a refresh often top’s to-do lists.
+Kitchens are the heart of a home—it’s the place we gather to cook and often eat—and giving it a refresher often tops to-do lists.
 If a full kitchen remodel is too expensive, there are several DIY projects you can tackle to completely remake your kitchen that won’t break the bank.
 If your cabinets are in good condition, a new paint color could change the entire look of your kitchen.
-Replacing outdated hardware to your cupboards and drawers, replacing light fixtures, or adding some peel and stick backsplash will also give your kitchen a fresh look.
+Replacing outdated hardware on your cupboards and drawers, replacing light fixtures, or adding some peel-and-stick backsplash will also give your kitchen a fresh look.

 Landscaping your backyard can be a simple—or elaborate—DIY project.
 Turn your backyard into the place to be during the warmer months by adding a few plants and outdoor furniture.
 Or, you could go a bit bigger and upgrade your patio with pavers (which might take longer than a weekend).
 Check out this Better Homes & Gardens article for inspiration, no matter your budget.